GoldenSphinx/GoldenSphinx/README.md

 ## Hi there 👋

+My name is Lola and I am currently working on building my foundational skills in web development: HTML, CSS, and JavaScript.
+I have previous experience in
+Cybersecurity
+Python
+Excel
+Data Visualization (Power BI)
+Project Management
+Foundational Skills in AI Applications

 <!--
 **GoldenSphinx/GoldenSphinx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.